Privacy notice

 The Information Commissioner is the UK's independent body set up to uphold information rights.

-If you would like to know more about your rights under the Data Protection law, and what you should expect, visit the Information Commissioner’s website: https://ico.org.uk/
+You can find out more about your rights under the Data Protection law, and what you should expect, from the Information Commissioner's Office.

 If you have any concerns regarding any privacy practices or about exercising your Data Protection rights, you may contact the Information Commissioner’s Office: